gatk555/blink/README.md

 blink - a small library to add a control panel to an electronics simulation.
 -----

-_blink_ is a small library, based on Gtk that can be used to add a control panel to an electronics simulation.
+_blink_ is a small library, based on Gtk, that can be used to add a control panel to an electronics simulation.
 So far it has been used only on Linux, but as it uses only C, Glib and Gtk libraries, it should be buildable for other environments.